AgoraIO/Agora-WordPress/readme.txt

 Version 2.0.8
 Resolves an issue in full screen templates with RTM not loading in the correct order.

+Version 2.0.9
+resolves an issue with the UI for channels containing more than 9 streams.

 == Frequently Asked Questions ==
 #1.
 Why don't my project credentials (App ID and App Certificate) get saved when I input them on the Settings tab?